 - 5.4.31 The supplementary feeding of hand-reared released gamebirds with cereal grain or concentrates, either loose or in hoppers, is common gamebird management practice.
-This can potentially damage the habitats in which the birds are being fed through a net nutrient increase to the site, which is realised through the birds' faecal deposition.
-Undesirable and potentially invasive species that could outcompete and replace native plant species can be introduced through this feed.
-The spillage of feed, along with the spreading of straw provided for shelter and scratching, can also result in localised enrichment of soil which might affect the characteristic vegetation of the habitat.
-Studies have shown that such species-poor enriched areas can be slow to recover from the effects of such enrichment. - 5.4.32 Once released into pens, gamebirds are checked regularly, supplied with food and water and protected through predator control.
-This activity will require a degree of regular human access on foot and/or in vehicles which could directly affect the vegetation of habitat types through repeated trampling and crushing of ground - Page 29 of 42 TIN221 Permitting the release and management of non-native game birds within and adjacent to Protected Sites in England vegetation.
-For example, the regular movement of people and vehicles could lead to the introduction of fast-growing and competitive non-woodland plants, such as ruderals and grasses, and heavy vehicular traffic during all weathers could also cause extensive damage to fragile soils and lead to an increase in disturbancetolerant species.

-5.4.33 Should release pen location and stocking density be considered ecologically acceptable, a consent should limit supplementary feeding or scattering of feed to a limited number of hoppers only in pre-defined locations with no or little conservation value.
+This can potentially damage the habitats in which the birds are being fed through a net nutrient increase to the site, which is realised through the birds' faecal deposition The spillage of feed, along with the spreading of straw provided for shelter and scratching, can also result in localised enrichment of soil which might affect the characteristic vegetation of the habitat.
+Studies have shown that such species-poor enriched areas can be slow to recover from the effects of such enrichment (Capstick et al. 2019). - 5.4.32 Once released into pens, gamebirds are checked regularly, supplied with food and water and protected through predator control.
+This activity will require a degree of regular human access on foot and/or in vehicles which could directly affect the vegetation of habitat types through repeated trampling and crushing of ground vegetation.
+For example, the regular movement of people and vehicles could lead to the introduction of fast-growing and competitive non-woodland plants, such as ruderals and grasses, and heavy vehicular traffic during all weathers could also cause extensive damage to fragile soils and lead to an increase in disturbance-tolerant species. - 5.4.33 Should release pen location and stocking density be considered ecologically acceptable, a consent should limit supplementary feeding or scattering of feed to a limited number of hoppers only in pre-defined locations with no or little conservation value.
 Mobile, rather than static, feeders should be used.
 If the feeding stations are regularly moved before any bare areas occur, the risk of damage can be avoided.
 All feeding and watering structures should also be removed from a site at the end of the shooting season.
 No disposal of straw (either loose or in bales) should be permitted.